 Unfortunately, mailbox providers will bounce any email sent to addresses that don't exist.
-So even if the people who own similarly spelled email addresses actually want to receive your emails, emailing these addresses will still lower your deliverability and heighten your risk of getting blacklisted.
+So even if the people who own similarly spelled email addresses actually want to receive your emails, emailing these addresses will still lower your deliverability and heighten your risk of getting blocklisted.

-How to Get Off an Email Blacklist
+How to Get Off an Email Blocklist

-On the other hand, if your dedicated IP address or domain ends up on one or multiple email blacklists, it’s your job to get it off them.
-Unfortunately, there’s no silver bullet for getting your domain delisted -- you need to follow a different protocol for each blacklist you’re on in order to get off of it.
+On the other hand, if your dedicated IP address or domain ends up on one or multiple email blocklists, it’s your job to get it off them.
+Unfortunately, there’s no silver bullet for getting your domain delisted -- you need to follow a different protocol for each blocklist you’re on in order to get off of it.
 However, there are two general best practices for delisting that are great starting points for any email program.

 1. Spam Rehab

 To get off most blocklists, you need to work directly with the blocklist operators and prove to them that you’re actually a trustworthy sender.
 You can do this by following email best practices for a certain period of time, which is kind of like entering a spam rehab program.

 2. Permission Pass Campaigns

 Another way to delist your domain is running permission pass campaigns.
 When you get blocklisted, your email service provider will pinpoint the campaign that triggered it, allowing you to identify the email list in your database that has spam traps.
 Once you find this list, you can run a permission pass campaign, where you send a one-off reengagement email to the list’s contacts who haven’t interacted with your emails in a long time.